springfall2008/batpred/README.md

   - **car_charging_limit** - The % limit the car is set to charge to, link to a suitable sensor.
 Default is 100%
   - **car_charging_soc** - The cars current % charge level, link to a suitable sensor.
 Default is 0%

+Control how your battery behaves during car charging:
+  - **car_charging_from_battery** - When True the car can drain the home battery, Predbat will manage the correct level of battery accordingly.
+When False home battery discharge will be prevented when your car charges, all load from the car and home will be from the grid.
+The home battery can still charge from the grid/solar in either case.

 ### Workarounds

   - **battery_scaling** - Scales the battery reported SOC Kwh e.g. if you set 0.8 your battery is only 80% of reported capacity.
 If you are going to chart this you may want to use **predbat.soc_kw_h0** as your current status rather than the GivTCP entity so everything lines up
   - **import_export_scaling** - Scalings the import & export data from GivTCP - used for workarounds
+  - **inverter_clock_skew_start**, **inverter_clock_skew_end** - Skews the setting of the charge slot registers vs the predicted start time (see apps.yml)
+  - **inverter_clock_skew_discharge_start**, **inverter_clock_skew_discharge_end** - Skews the setting of the discharge slot registers vs the predicted start time (see apps.yml)
+  - **clock_skew** - Skews the local time that Predbat uses (from AppDeamon), will change when real-time actions happen e.g. triggering a discharge.

 ### Triggers